serhack/altcoin-wallet/README.md

 # altcoin-wallet
-somebody change this altcoin wallet to work with monero.
+Somebody change this PHP altcoin wallet to work with XMR monero.
 Thanks.